-With the sighting of the new moon the new Islamic month starts.
-The first month is Muharram.
+Muharram is the first month of the Islamic Calendar.
+With the sighting of the new moon, the new Islamic month starts.
 It is a month of great reward and virtue.
-Muharram means `sacred’.
-It is from those months which have been mentioned as sacred in the Holy Quraan.
+Muharram means sacred.”
+It is from those months mentioned as sacred in the Holy Quran.

-The Almighty Allah states in the Holy Quraan:
+The Almighty Allah states in the Holy Quran,

 “The one that keeps a fast in the month of Muharram will receive the reward of thirty fasts for each fast (in this sacred month).”